What Documents Need Translation for a UK Visa?

 Which documents require certified translation for UKVI?

-All documents not in English or Welsh submitted with a UK visa application require certified translation.
-This includes identity documents, financial documents, employment letters, academic certificates, and relationship evidence.
+All documents not in English or Welsh that you submit with a UK visa application need certified translation.
+That covers identity documents, financial documents, employment letters, academic certificates, and relationship evidence.

 - Birth certificates